-Our second App is Birds of Africa and the first version will be available to download from the Google Play Store and the Apple Store / iStore soon.
-It will contain field guide content for all the species on the checklists of Benin / Ghana / Nigeria and Togo.
+Our second App is Birds of Africa and the latest version is available to download from the Google Play Store Birds of Africa and the Apple Store / iStore Birds of Africa.
+It contains field guide content for species on the checklists of West Africa.

 The Apps will operate on a variety of Android devices including Samsung Galaxy S7 and A8, and Tablet A6, and Apple / IOS devices including iPad, iPhones 5S, SE and 6S.